goruck/smart-zoneminder/README.md

 ## Trigger Image Processing (s3-trigger-image-processing)
 The Trigger Image Processing component (s3-trigger-image-processing) is an AWS Lambda Function that monitors the S3 bucket "upload" directory for new alarm image files and triggers their processing by calling the [step function](https://github.com/goruck/smart-zoneminder/tree/master/aws-step-function).

-Please see the Start State Machine's [README](https://github.com/goruck/smart-zoneminder/blob/master/aws-lambda/s3-trigger-image-processing/README.md) for installation instructions.
+Please see the function's [README](https://github.com/goruck/smart-zoneminder/blob/master/aws-lambda/s3-trigger-image-processing/README.md) for installation instructions.

 ## State Machine
  The step function orchestrates calls to the AWS Lambda Functions associated with ZoneMinder alarm frame cloud processing.
 The State Machine is implemented by an [AWS Step Function](https://aws.amazon.com/step-functions/) which is defined by [step-smart-zoneminder.json](https://github.com/goruck/smart-zoneminder/blob/master/aws-step-function/step-smart-zoneminder.json) in the [aws-step-function](https://github.com/goruck/smart-zoneminder/tree/master/aws-step-function) directory.
 The State Machine's state transition diagram is shown below.